makrai/notes/szabolcsi97-scope.md

     indefinites never move to Spec, DistP
     and thus need to receive their distributive interpretation in an other way
-  * We may correlate the feature that is checked in DistP with introducing a set, not an individual, referent.
+  * We may correlate the feature that is checked in DistP with introducing a set, not an individual, referent
 * How should universals in DistP and HDistP be analyzed, then?
-Recall that
-  * they denote principal filters, they conform happily to both the referent and the tripartite analyses
+  * Recall that they denote principal filters, they conform happily to both the referent and the tripartite analyses
-  * we want to treat them in the same way as the other, more discriminating inhabitants of the same syntactic position, i.e., using discourse referents.
+  * we want to treat them in the same way as the other, more discriminating inhabitants of the same syntactic position, i.e., using discourse referents
   * this analysis is the only one compatible with Stowell and Beghelli's indep
-    * they argue that distributivity is a separate factor even in the case of universals; what remains, then, is a set.
+    * they argue that distributivity is a separate factor even in the case of universals; what remains, then, is a set
   * More specically, they discuss the following two types of data:
-  (56) John didn't read every book.
+  (56) John didn't read every book
   (57) What did every boy read?
   * on normal intonation, (56) only allows a reading where not > every book.
 The
-  * (57) is that it has a pair-list reading.
+  * (57) has a pair-list reading
   * Beghelli and Stowell (1996) and Beghelli (1996) analyze both cases by assum
     * the universal acts as a variable bound by some operator (negation or wh)
-    * makes good sense if the universal introduces a set referent, since that is a bindable variable in DRT terms.
+    * makes good sense if the universal introduces a set referent, since that is a bindable variable in DRT terms

 # 8 THE SUBJECT OF PREDICATION MODE OF OPERATION 30

 ## 8.1 Grab a witness and predicate distributively

 * sharp intuitive difference between Hungarian sentences that have HDistP or PredOp filled, even when there is no truth conditional difference.
-* DPs that occur in both positions are especially instructive in this regard.
-  (58) Tegnap sok diákunk meg-betegedett.
+* DPs that occur in both positions are especially instructive in this regard (58) Tegnap sok diákunk meg-betegedett.
 HDistP
   (59) Tegnap sok diákunk betegedett meg.
 PredOp
 * due to the possessive construction, they are both "presuppositional" and